suixinsuo/olympus-protocol/docs/buyAndSellforFund.md

 ##### Returns

-First array with the addresses of the tokens of the fund, Secoond array with the amount of the tokens of the fund.
+First array with the addresses of the tokens of the fund, Second array with the amount of the tokens of the fund.

 #### Example code

-We can call getTokens after a successfull buy or sell operation refreshing the client side.
+We can call `getTokens()` after a successfull buy or sell operation refreshing the client side.

 ```javascript
 fund.getTokens((err, results) => {